yalexie1/DataScienceFundamentals/README.md

-A collection of all the exercises and projects--along with the datasets used in them--I created for my Data Science Fundamentals class, which I took in 11th grade.
+A collection of all the problem sets and projects I did for my Data Science Fundamentals class, which I took in 11th grade.

-Special thanks to Mr. David Arredondo, my teacher and mentor.
+Special thanks to Mr. Arredondo, my teacher and mentor.

-Check out his course GitHub: https://github.com/thedarredondo/data-science-fundamentals
+Check out his course's GitHub: https://github.com/thedarredondo/data-science-fundamentals